-Healthy Athletes has been offered by SOKS since 2003.
-This program provides health screenings free of charge to SOKS athletes at competition venues.
+This program has been offered by SOKS since 2003 and provides health screenings free of charge to SOKS athletes at competition venues.
 Offered in a welcoming, family friendly and fun environment, these screenings educate athletes on healthy life style choices and identify problems that may need additional professional follow-up.
 Click on the links to learn more.

 Free medical screenings are offered in a number of disciplines:

-Health and Wellness Programs are funded in part by grants from the Employees Community Fund of Boeing, Wichita and Amerigroup.
+Health and Wellness Programs are funded in part by grants from Amerigroup, and Delta Dental Foundation

 Back to Home